 - 1. The full-time, two-year MBA programme offered by the Department of Management, (GRG School of Management Studies), PSGR Krishnammal College for Women comprises four semesters of about 90 working days each. - 2.
 The programme requires a minimum of 90 credits equivalent of courses to be completed by students.
-In the case of theory courses, one credit is equivalent to approximately 15 hours of contact sessions. - 3.
+In the case of theory courses, one credit is equivalent to approximately 15 hours of contact sessions; and, in the case of practice courses (such as term paper or seminar course) one credit is equivalent to approximately 30 hours of coursework. - 3.
 Students may choose to do upto a maximum of 100 credits equivalent of courses. - 4.
 The programme includes Bridge Courses, Core Courses, Elective Courses, Skill Courses, and Practice Courses.